Does Long COVID Lead To Alcohol Intolerance?

 At this point in time, it is unclear whether the virus itself reduces your tolerance for alcohol.
 It’s possible for other factors to come into play.

-Factors that might affect your alcohol tolerance after COVID-19:
+Factors that may affect your alcohol tolerance after COVID-19:

 • reducing/stopping your alcohol use while sick